All Episodes

 Could that burst of dry air have escaped the building where you all were in there gabbing and destroy this hurricane?

-We can't win this, we can't do this.
+We can't win this.

 On the eve of the hurricane, supposedly strengthening and wiping out sections of Florida, it peters out right after Bill Clinton predicts worse and worse hurricanes.